techgrounds/techgrounds-JonBoers/01_Linux_1/Linux8.md

 ![Alt text](../00_includes/Cronjobs2output.PNG)

-notice the identical lines caused by the fact that i also created a sudo crontab because of the trouble-shooting.
+notice the identical lines because i also created a sudo crontab because of the trouble-shooting.
 Eventually removed the sudo crontab cause the list is long enough as it is.